Optimise your stores, using in-store analytics

-In 2016 Retail was the UK’s largest private sector employer, with approximately 2.9 million employees – this figure is set to rise to 3.3 million this year.
+In 2021, there were approximately five million people employed by businesses in the retail sector in the United Kingdom, with 2.5 million people employed in businesses that employed 500 or more people.
 An estimated 18% of these employees were senior officials or managers.
-There are approximately 287,000 retail outlets in the UK – and retail sales reached £321 billion in 2016, with more than a third of consumer spending going through shops.
+There are approximately 316,400 retail outlets in the UK – and retail sales reached £421 billion in 2021, with more than a third of consumer spending going through shops.
 Using data from a variety of sources to optimise your stores, can potentially increase your footprint without necessarily having to lay out the cost of physical expansion.

 Optimise your performance